nbratset/Rosalind.info/README.md

 I hope you find this informational and helpful!

-*Also, please don't use these solutions without permission.*a
+*Also, please don't use these solutions without permission.*